marcoverl/CVUserGuide/source/Registration.rst

    :align: center

-Set the expiration date of the account, and click on the **Ok&& button to approve the request.
+Set the expiration date of the account, and click on the **Ok** button to approve the request.

 If, instead, you want to reject the request, select **Reject** in **Actions**.